The findings are a big clue as to why the far and near hemispheres of the moon look so different.

 Measuring around 41 feet in diameter, the asteroid is speeding towards our planet at more than 38,500 miles per hour.

 Space is bustling with rocks and dust, and occasionally, larger asteroids capture public attention.
-One such asteroid, 2023 ...
+One such asteroid, 2023 XM15, will approach Earth on January 7, 2026 and NASA reports that this ...

 A mile-wide asteroid known as 2005 UK1 will safely pass Earth on Jan.
 12, 2026, at 32 times the moon’s distance, posing no ...